Moonee

 Moonee is largely unpopulated, with nearly all of its land area being part of the Munmorah State Conservation Area.
 In the west of the area is the decommissioned Moonee Colliery.

+The City of Lake Macquarie part of Moonee is considered to be part of the Greater Newcastle area, while the Central Coast Council part of Moonee is part of the Central Coast.